ManoKelpo/Honeypot/README.md

 * Docker installed on your machine.
 You can download and follow the installation instructions here: [Get-Docker](https://docs.docker.com/get-docker/).

 &nbsp;
-### Usage:
+### Installation - cloning repo:
 1. Clone the repo:
 $`https://github.com/ManoKelpo/Honeypot-Docker.git`
 3. Build the image:
 $`sudo docker build -t honeypot ./`

+### Installation - pulling from dockerhub (recommended)
+1. Pull the image from dockerhub:
+   `docker pull username/projeto:tag`

+&nbsp;
+### Usage:
-4. Run the container:
+5. Run the container:
-$`sudo docker run --rm -it -p 2121:21 --name honeypot honeypot`
+$`sudo docker run --rm -it -p 2121:21 --name honeypot honeypot` - this part can be skipped (see next section)
-5. When it shows the "Listening on ..." message, it's time to test:
+6. When it shows the "Listening on ..." message, it's time to test:
 $`nc <local IP> 2121`

 &nbsp;
 ### Quick launch using variable:
-If you wanna launch the honeypot using a quick variable,just add an alias at the end of your `~/.bashrc` file (or `~/.zshrc`).
 1. Build the image if you still haven't:
       $`sudo docker build -t honeypot /home/kali/desec/Swiss-Army-Knife/Honeypot/`
 2. Add the variable to .bashrc:
-      $`echo "alias honeypot='sudo docker run --rm -it -p 2121:21 --name honeypot honeypot'" >> ~/.bashrc`
+      $`echo "alias honeypot='sudo docker run --rm -it -p 2121:21 --name honeypot honeypot'" >> ~/.bashrc` - if you use ZSH, just replace `.bashrc` to `.zshrc`.
 3. Launch it (in another terminal, as it will make your actual one useless):
       $`honeypot` (you might have to reboot or just relaunch bash ($`bash`) so it can read the .bashrc again.